dart-lang/language/working/macros/feature-specification.md

 resolved at any point during macro application, but it may only be resolved once.

-At the same time, a macro application in a library must be able to shadow identifiers in other libraries, in order to allow for modular compilation.
-It shouldn't be the case that a library can cause an error in one of the libraries that it imports.

 These constraints produce this rule:

-*   It is a compile-time error if any hand-authored identifier in a library containing a macro application would bind to a different declaration when resolved before and after macro application.
-In other words, it is a compile-time error if a macro introduces an identifier that shadows a hand-authored identifier that is used in the same library.
+*   It is a compile-time error if any hand-authored identifier in a library containing a macro application would bind to a different declaration when resolved before and after macro expansion in that library.
+In other words, it is a compile-time error if a macro introduces an identifier that shadows a handwritten identifier that is used in the same library.

 This follows from the general principle that macros should not alter the meaning of existing code.
 Adding the getter `x` in the example above shadows the